Monterey | Lot 355

 - The 108th of just 350 GT/L examples produced

-- Retains its numbers-matching engine, gearbox, and differential
+- Certified by Ferrari Classiche in July 2021; retains its numbers-matching engine, gearbox, and differential

 - Documented history by Marcel Massini